lordmilko/PrtgAPI/README.md

 PrtgAPI is a C#/PowerShell library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2&username=demo&password=demodemo).

-PrtgAPI implements a collection of methods and enumerations that help create and execute the varying HTTP GET requests required to interface with PRTG.
-Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) that you can further interface with.
+PrtgAPI implements a collection of types, methods and cmdlets that help create and execute the API requests required to interface with PRTG.
+Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) containing type safe properties appropriate for the given data type.

-PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
-For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

 Useful things you can do with PrtgAPI:
 * Generate reports based on custom queries